Garvan-Data-Science-Platform/tgg-terraform-modules/gnomad-google-project/README.md

   - Storage API (if necessary)
 - Create a VPC network to run resources in
 - Add some default firewall rules to allow for traffic in our commonly used service scenarios
-  - A firewall rule allowing SSH access to the networks from Broad IP ranges
+  - A firewall rule allowing SSH access to the networks from Garvan IP ranges
   - A firewall rule allowing SSH access to GCE VMs from the google IAP service (for GCP console-based SSH sessions)
 - Set a specified service account as the owner of the project
 - Grant the default compute service account permissions